ridds-io/Unique-Sudoku-Generator/README.md

 # Unique Sudoku Generator
-A sudoku generator that generates a puzzle with exactly one solution based on the chosen difficulty level
+A feature-rich, interactive Sudoku puzzle game built with Python and Pygame.
+This game provides an engaging sudoku experience with multiple difficulty levels, timer functionality, pause/resume capability, and various user-friendly features.

-### Video Demo:
+## Video Demo:
 <URL HERE>

-## How it works:
+## How it works

 1. Running the code will open a sudoku welcome screen
 <img width="300" alt="Screenshot 2025-04-05 at 3 39 17 PM" src="https://github.com/user-attachments/assets/11831632-de06-4277-bd2c-d81b306a9ea5" />